-Following the closing of our IPO, all audit and non-audit services provided by Grant Thornton were pre-approved by the Audit Committee.
-Prior to our IPO, all audit and non-audit services provided by Grant Thornton were pre-approved by the Board of Directors.
+All audit and non-audit services provided by Grant Thornton were pre-approved by the Audit Committee.

 In performing all of the functions described above, the Audit Committee acts only in an oversight capacity.
-The Audit Committee may not complete its reviews of the matters described above prior to our public announcements of financial results and, necessarily, in its oversight role, the Audit Committee relies on the work and assurances of the Company's management, which has the primary responsibility for the Company's financial statements and reports and internal control over financial reporting, and of the independent auditors, who, in their report, express an opinion on the conformity of the Company's annual financial statements to accounting principles generally accepted in the United States.
+The Audit Committee may not complete its reviews of the matters described above prior to our public announcement of financial results and, necessarily, in its oversight role, the Audit Committee relies on the work and assurances of the Company's management, which has the primary responsibility for the Company's financial statements and reports and internal control over financial reporting, and of the independent auditors, who, in their report, express an opinion on the conformity of the Company's annual financial statements to accounting principles generally accepted in the United States.